Rundgang

 Use for sports injuries

-The treatment of sports-related knee pain with hyaluronic acid is particularly effective, as the knee joint is one of the most frequently affected areas in sports injuries.
+The treatment of sports-related knee pain with hyaluronic acid is particularly effective, as the Knee joint is one of the most frequently affected areas in sports injuries.
 After a thorough examination and diagnosis, the doctor injects the hyaluronic acid into the affected joint.

 This treatment can quickly reduce inflammation and improve joint function.
 In addition, the therapy is not only suitable for acute complaints, but also for recurring or chronic joint pain, as can occur in long-term athletes.
 Long-term applications of hyaluronic acid therapy promote regeneration and help to maintain performance levels in the long term.